ayushsaurabh/B-SIM/README.md

 ## Julia Installation

+**System Requirements: B-SIM is a parallelized code.
+In addition to about twice the memory required to load SIM raw images, illumination patterns, and SIM image globally, B-SIM typically requests 300-500 MB of RAM to load Julia packages on each processor.**

 All the codes are written in Julia language for high performance/speed (similar to C and Fortran) and its open-source/free availability.
 Julia also allows easy parallelization of all the codes.
 To install julia, please download and install julia language installer from their official website (see below) for your operating system or use your package manager.
-The current version of the code has been successfully tested on linux (Ubuntu 22.04), macOS 12 (TEST), and Windows.
+The current version of the code has been successfully tested on linux (Ubuntu 22.04), macOS 12, and Windows.

 https://julialang.org/